 };

-The options of the assemble block define our layout directory and the default layout.
-Assemble will pass our content pages through a layout of our choosing.
-In this case, we’re just using the default layout, default.hbs; however, we could define custom ones if we wanted.
-This will do for now.
+The options in the assemble block define our layout directory and the default layout.
+Assemble will pass our content pages through the layout of our choosing.
+In this case, we’re using the default layout, default.hbs.

-Next create the default layout that we referred to in our Gruntfile.
+Next, create the default layout we referenced in the Gruntfile.

 src/layouts/default.hbs